AcidOP/acidop.codes/data/blog/broken-sanity.md

 ### This is about **me**.

-Everything was so overwhelming at first.
+Web Development was so overwhelming at first.
 I learnt [react](https://reactjs.org) at first for the sake of single page applications.
 Then I came to know how it was so bad for SEO.
 Then I moved to [next.js](https://nextjs.org) for it's SSR and other features.

 Although I have built my ([now previous](https://portfolio-website-tawny-xi.vercel.app/)) website using NextJS and Bootstrap, I was not satisfied with how it turned out to be.
 I wanted to build something which had more overall features.